 Right to be informed – MailChimp

-If you would like to request a copy of the data categories we hold regarding you as a newsletter subscriber (via MailChimp), please email email@example.com using the original email address you subscribed with, and we will reply with your information within 7 – 14 business days, if not much sooner.
-Identification will be required to access your data.
-If we cannot be certain the request is legitimate, we have the right to refuse.
-In the spirit of transparency, however, and to show our subscribers that we do not collect any irrelevant or questionable data categories, please see this list of data points we collect using Mailchimp:
+If you would like to request a copy of the personal data we hold regarding you as a newsletter subscriber (via MailChimp), please email firstname.lastname@example.org using the original email address you subscribed with, and we will reply with your information within 7 – 14 business days, if not much sooner.
+Identification will be required to access your personal data.
+If we cannot be certain the request is legitimate, we have the right to provide data categories instead.
+In the spirit of transparency, however, and to show our subscribers that we do not collect any irrelevant or questionable data categories, please note this list of categories we collect using Mailchimp:

 - The original email address you supplied to us when you signed up